·

 Imam bayildi recipe: Why did the imam faint?

-The Imam married the daughter of a rich olive farmer, who gave all her liters of olive oil as a dowry.
-Every day she cooked the stuffed eggplants with the excellent olive oil.
+There is not quite a consensus on this.
+Some traditions say that the stuffed eggplants were really so good that they knocked him out.
+Other traditions elaborate a little more: The Imam married the daughter of a rich olive farmer, who gave all her liters of olive oil as a dowry.
+Every day she cooked the stuffed eggplants with the excellent olive oil*.
 This went on until the olive oil ran out and her husband, the imam, fainted in dismay.

 We do not know which tradition is true and whether there is any truth to it at all.
 What we do know is that these Turkish-style stuffed eggplants really are so unbelievably delicious that they could knock your socks off.